SanaHassen/How-much-am-I-sepending/readme.md

 > The form can only be submitted if the money is a float number

-3- The Current month breakdown: it's a list that shows all the expenses of this month only and gets updated when a new record is added for the current month
+3- The Current month breakdown: it's a list view that shows all the expenses of this month only and gets updated when a new record is added for the current month.

-> The list view shows only the current month records due to the use of Linq's Where statement.
+> The list view shows only the current month records, due to the use of Linq's Where statement.

 **AboutView:**

 ![AboutView](images/AboutView.png)

-It's composed of 1  parts:
+It's composed of 1 part:

 1- A list view that shows the total expenses of all the previous months + the current month.
 It gets updated automatically when a new record is added to the current month.

-> the records are grouped by month due to the use of the Linq's GroupBy statement
+> the records are grouped by month, due to the use of the Linq's GroupBy statement.

-> The monthly breakdown is ordered according to the year months as well.
+> The monthly breakdown is ordered as well, due to the use of the Linq's OrderBy statement.

 [//]: # (refrences)